James Burton (Egyptologist): Family

 Sir William Eliott, 2nd Baronet and the aunt of George Augustus Eliott, 1st Baron Heathfield.
 He descended from John Haliburton (1573 – 1627), from whom Sir Walter Scott, 1st Baronet also was descended.

+He impressed Susanna Haliburton Weldon, who was the daughter of his cousin Thomas Chandler Haliburton, whom and whose father he hosted and entertained when she and her father resided in England from 1837.
+Susanna wrote, in 1839, "Mr James I admire very much.
+He is one of the most well-bred persons I saw &... decidedly the flower of the flock".
+Thomas Chandler Haliburton in 1839 asked Burton to check the proofs of his work Letter Bag of the Great Western, with which Burton was unimpressed, and in 1840 those of the third series of The Clockmaker.
+James Burton Junior travelled with Thomas Chandler Haliburton to Scotland to investigate their in-common ancestry, and intended to tour Canada and the United States of America together.

-Education and Egyptology
+Education

-James Burton Junior was educated at Tonbridge School; and at Trinity College, Cambridge (BA, 1810: MA, 1815) at which he read mathematics under George Frederick Tavel; and at Middle Temple and Lincoln's Inn.
-He between 1815 and 1822 worked for the architects Sir John Soane and Charles Humphreys: with whom he met the Egyptologists Sir John Gardner Wilkinson, and Edward William Lane, and Sir William Gell.
-His cadre of Egyptologists also included Robert Hay and Joseph Bonomi the Younger.
+James Burton Junior was privately tutored before he was educated at Tonbridge School; and at Trinity College, Cambridge (BA, 1810: MA, 1815) at which he read mathematics under George Frederick Tavel; and at Middle Temple and Lincoln's Inn.